Josquin des Prez Biography (Wikipedia)

 Josquin des Prez (c.
-1450/1455 – 27 August 1521), often referred to simply as Josquin, was a Franco-Flemish composer of the Renaissance.
+1450/1455 – 27 August 1521), often referred to simply as Josquin, was a French composer of the Renaissance.
 His original name is sometimes given as Josquin Lebloitte and his later name is given under a wide variety of spellings in French, Italian, and Latin, including Iosquinus Pratensis and Iodocus a Prato.
 His motet Illibata Dei virgo nutrix includes an acrostic of his name, where he spelled it "Josquin des Prez".
-He was the most famous European composer between Guillaume Dufay and Palestrina, and is usually considered to be the central figure of the Franco-Flemish School.
+He was the most famous European composer between Guillaume Dufay and Giovanni Pierluigi da Palestrina, and is usually considered to be the central figure of the Franco-Flemish School.
 Josquin is widely considered by music scholars to be the first master of the high Renaissance style of polyphonic vocal music that was emerging during his lifetime.